ryan-rashidian/qemy/README.md

-# qemy (prototype): command-line financial data engine for researchers and traders
+# Qemy (prototype): A developer-first CLI toolkit for financial data and modeling

 ![Header Screenshot](assets/qemy_welcome.png)

 ![Python](https://img.shields.io/badge/Python-3.12-blue?logo=python)

-qemy is a prototype financial data engine designed for market and economic analysis.
-It aims to simplify and automate research by providing SEC filings, stock market data, macroeconomic indicators, and the tools needed to analyze and visualize them — all within a convenient CLI.
-This repository contains the core data pipeline and command-line interface.
+Qemy is a modular, open-source financial research toolkit built in Python.
+It features clean access to financial and economic data, a flexible plugin system for running your own models and analysis, and a built in command-line interface - all in one place.

+Project Goal:

+A developer-first alternative to traditional financial platforms - minimalist, hackable, and designed for users who value customization, experimentation, and seamless integration of their own tools.

   **Work in Progress**

-qemy is in early development.
-I'm building this as a personal tool first, and refining as I go.
-Features may change, break, or get replaced as the project evolves.
+- Features may change, break, or get replaced as the project evolves.

 Suggestions are welcome!